axldyb/heartbeat/readme.md

 # Heartbeat
+Heartbeat is a demo project I created to experiment with gRPC.
+The idea is a simple server accepting heartbeats, alive messages, from clients.

+# protoc
+To generate Protocol Buffer support code I used `protoc` plugins.
+The script `/proto/generate-types.sh` is used every time we make changes to the `heartbeat.proto` file.
+This will update the generated types and services for the different applications.

+For the server and API applications I used the `proto-loader` node package.

+The plugin for Swift is included [here](https://github.com/grpc/grpc-swift#getting-the-protoc-plugins).
+I fetched it useing `homebrew` and added the plugin to the repo under `/proto/swift`.
 ## Up and running
 For the first run you may run `$ docker-compose up -d postgres` first to initialize the Postgres database.